robriks/blockchain-developer-bootcamp-final-project/README.md

 ```
 npx hardhat run --network localhost scripts/deploy.js
 ```
+Copy the deployed contract address returned by this command to use in the next step

+#### Update config.js with deployed contract address
+Once you've copied the deployed HornMarketplace contract address from inside the terminal, open the config.js file in the project's root directory and paste that address into the string quotes, replacing the current Rinkeby-deployed hornmarketplace address.
+This will point the front-end to your deployed contract address on the localhost blockchain you're running.

 #### Start the front-end:
 ```
 npm run dev
 ```
 #### Open your localhost port 3000 and enjoy the horn marketplace!
-Make sure to use two metamask accounts as instructed when using the marketplace, a seller account and a buyer account since the marketplace will not allow you to purchase your own listings and will appear differently to each user depending on whether they are a seller or buyer.
+Make sure to use two metamask accounts as instructed when using the marketplace, a seller account and a buyer account since the marketplace will not allow you to purchase an account's own listings and will appear differently to each user depending on whether they are a seller or buyer.

+##### Potential troubleshooting reminder:
+If you forgot to clear the JSON RPC Provider parameter inside of pages/index.js, the Marketplace Home tab will show you an error detailing a transaction revert with a JSON RPC issue.
+This is because you forgot to update the index.js file which resides inside the /pages directory.
+Open pages/index.js and delete the string parameter 'https://rinkeby.infura.io/xxx' inside of the JsonRpcProvider() method.

+##### When trying out the dApp:
+Start by minting and listing a horn, feel free to download a stock image of a French horn to upload to the IPFS file upload field (the front-end will not let you mint an NFT without an image).
+Here's a photo: https://en.wikipedia.org/wiki/French_horn#/media/File:Yamaha_Horn_YHR-667V.tif

+Because this dApp is a marketplace, my implementation of the smart contract restricts behaviors to two separate classes of users: buyers and sellers, assigned on a per-instrument basis at time of listing and at purchase.
+Therefore, to properly interact with the dApp, you MUST use two MetaMask accounts to simulate both a seller and a buyer.
+The front-end also differentiates between these two classes by reading your MetaMask address and only displaying active purchases and sales that are relevant to you for actions like shipping or claiming depending on whether you have listed, paid for, sold, or shipped an instrument.
+Keep track of which address is a buyer/seller as you cycle between the front-end components and at what stage (minted, listed, paidfor, sold, shipped, delivered) the transaction is at, so you can fully appreciate the marketplace's functionality!

+More in-depth instructions and demonstrations on how the front-end works are available in the screencast video below the following unit tests section.

 ### How to run the project's Solidity tests:
 Important Note: Even though the main structure of the project is built using Hardhat, the tests are written in Solidity and must be tested using Truffle.
 To do so, navigate to the "truffle-test-inside-this-directory" folder and run